A PhD Student Condenses: The Impact of OPV Processing Conditions

 Tuning the molar mass ratio and annealing temperature of the blend aims to create a favourable nanoscale morphology in the heterojunction.
 Additionally, adjusting the cathode buffer layer aims to block excess holes from reaching the cathode, hence reducing charge-carrier recombination at the interface.

 1) Molar mass ratio of donor:acceptor

-The authors found that as the amount of PC71BM increased, the UV-Vis absorption of the blend was quenched, seen in Table 1, which was attributed to the interaction between the donor and acceptor materials.
-A ratio of 1:0.8 P3HT:PC71BM was found to have the highest power conversion efficiency (PCE),
+The authors found that as the amount of PC71BM increased, the UV-Vis absorption of the blend was quenched, seen in the table below, which was attributed to the interaction between the donor and acceptor materials.
+A ratio of 1:0.8 P3HT:PC71BM was found to have the highest power conversion efficiency (PCE).

 2) Active layer annealing temperature

-From 100 to 150°C, it was found that as annealing temperature was increased, UV-Vis absorption increased and was red-shifted.
-Above 150°C, absorption decreased and blue-shifted, seen in Table 2.
+From 100 to 150 °C, it was found that as annealing temperature was increased, UV-Vis absorption increased and was red-shifted.
+Above 150 °C, absorption decreased and blue-shifted, seen in the table below.